 Brooklyn Heights attracts residents and visitors not only because of its proximity to Manhattan but also for its charming brownstones and tree-lined streets.
 This historic neighborhood is home to cobblestone streets, quaint cafes, and is a short walk from the Brooklyn Bridge.

-Perched on the East River waterfront, Brooklyn Heights has been home to several notable personalities, including director Paul Giamatti and the late Pulitzer Prize winner Norman Mailer and other prominent writers including Truman Capote, Carson McCullers, and Walt Whitman.
+Perched on the East River waterfront, Brooklyn Heights has been home to several notable personalities, including Academy Award-nominated actor Paul Giamatti and the late Pulitzer Prize winner Norman Mailer and other prominent writers including Truman Capote, Carson McCullers, and Walt Whitman.

 Getting to Brooklyn Heights